ajtuss/cinematics/README.md

 $ git clone https://github.com/ajtuss/cinematics
 ```

-To run this application copy the .env.template to .env and fill with your credentials to S3 bucket.
+To run the application copy the .env.template to .env and fill with your credentials to S3 bucket.
 ```bash
 $ cp .env.template .env
 ```